streetturtle/awesome-wm-widgets/email-widget/README.md

 ## How it works

 This widget uses the output of two python scripts, first is called every 20 seconds - it returns number of unread emails and second is called when mouse hovers over an icon and displays content of those emails.
 For both of them you'll need to provide your credentials and imap server.
-For testing they can simply be called from console:
+For testing, they can simply be called from console:

 ``` bash
 python ~/.config/awesome/email/count_unread_emails.py